Raffee1989/Horiseon/README.md

 * I commented on each HTML and CSS elements properly.
 * I created a repository in GITHub with a unique name that contains all the materials.
 * The website had to deploy and load at live URL without any errors.
+* Added 1px border around the images inside the Main in CSS.
  #
 ### Mock-Up
 Below is the an appearance of the website.